 We ensure all staff are aware of their duty of care to students.
 We have a "whole school" approach to regular training so staff are confident in carrying out their duty of care.
-We have two asthma leads:
+We have two asthma leads they are called:

-1 Lindy Napthine

-Assistant Head for Inclusion
+1 Lindy Napthine Assistant Head for Inclusion

-2 Lourdes Celi -
+2 .Lourdes Celi -Welfare Assistant.....

-Welfare

-A : ()